 I believe that healthy eating should be an integral part of family life.
 However, many parents do not have the time or resources to create healthy meals on a tight budget.
 Sadly, it is all too easy to buy low cost ready meals or go to fast food restaurants for a cheap and filling alternative.
-These foods contain high levels of salt, bad fats and sugar that contribute to high cholesterol, heart disease, Type 2 diabetes and obesity.
+These foods contain high levels of salt, bad fats, sugar and sweeteners that contribute to high cholesterol, heart disease, Type 2 diabetes and obesity.

 Relieve the burden on the NHS

 In the UK we are currently experiencing an obesity epidemic.
 One in five people are classified as obese, a proportion which has tripled in the last 20 years.
 Furthermore, 1 in 3 primary school children is now considered overweight.
 The economic burden of which is estimated to cost the NHS billions in the future.
 In the recent Autumn Statement, George Osborne awarded £2 billion to save the NHS from crisis and modernise the health care system.
 However, unless we do something radical to improve the health of the nation, this money will simply not be enough.
 If we want to relieve the ever growing burden on the NHS, we need to get back to basics.